Icinga/icingaweb2-module-graphite/doc/04-Templates.md

 Define what metric to use and how many curves to display in the resulting graph.
 Each option's key represents the name of a curve.
 Its value the path to the metric in Icinga 2's [graphite naming schema](https://www.icinga.com/docs/icinga2/latest/doc/14-features/#current-graphite-schema).
-If no metrics are given, no graphs are rendered.

 Curve names are used to map Graphite functions to metrics.
 (More on this below) However, they are fully arbitrary and have no further meaning outside template